Mental Health Facilities Cumberland County, PA

 Laurel Life Services

-Laurel Life Services is a mental health treatment center in Cumberland County, PA, located at 5006 East Trindle Road, Suite 101, 17050 zip code area.
+Laurel Life Services is one of mental health facilities in Cumberland County, Pennsylvania, located at 5006 East Trindle Road, Suite 101, 17050 zip code.
 Laurel Life Services provides outpatient treatment.
-Laurel Life Services offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, children / adolescents and adults.
-Additional services at Laurel Life Services consist of family psychoeducation.
+Laurel Life Services provides cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, children / adolescents and adults.
+Additional services provided at Laurel Life Services include family psychoeducation.

 Franklin Family Services

-Franklin Family Services is a mental health clinic in Cumberland County, Pennsylvania, located at 412 Erford Road, 17011 zip code.
-Franklin Family Services offers outpatient treatment.
-Franklin Family Services provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Franklin Family Services also supports children/adolescents with serious emotional disturbance and people with trauma.
+Franklin Family Services is a mental health treatment clinic in Cumberland County, Pennsylvania, located at 412 Erford Road, 17011 zip code.
+Franklin Family Services provides outpatient treatment.
+Franklin Family Services provides trauma therapy, psychotropic medication and individual psychotherapy to adults, children / adolescents and young adults.
+Franklin Family Services also supports people with trauma and children/adolescents with serious emotional disturbance.

 Franklin Family Services